 The card template also provides some additional functionality, not present in the Memrise courses:

-- Lookup for wrong answers in order to check, if the kanji was confused with some other one.
-There is also a special field to write it down for the future reviews
+Wrong answer lookup to check if the typed keyword belongs to a different kanji (requires this addon).
+There is also a special field to write the mixed-up kanji down for future reviews

 The icon in the top right corner links each kanji to its page on Jisho for comprehensive information on the character

 Please note, that AnkiApp is not a part of the Anki.
 It is a completely separate app, developed by its own team, which just uses the same word in the name.
 The original Anki app for iOS is called AnkiMobile.